z3z1ma/alto/README.md

 default:
   # each project has a unique project name
   project_name: 4c167d53
-  # there is an extension system that lets you add doit tasks to alto
+  # there is an extension system that lets you add doit tasks to alto or enable built in extensions
-  extensions: []
+  extensions: ["evidence"]
-  # the load_path is often used by targets, it is overwritten by a taps `load_path` during EL
+  # the root load_path is often used by targets, it is overwritten by a taps `load_path` during EL
   load_path: raw
   # taps, targets, and utilities are the 3 keys here
   taps: